wz33/office_installer/README.md

 __Liftoff:__

-Grab the script for your OS from `/src` in this repository, then, with elevated privileges, call the script:
+Grab the script from `/src` in this repository, then, with elevated privileges, call the script:

 * `sudo bash office_installer.sh`.